Warwolt/warwolt.github.io/_posts/2023-06-25-first-post.md

 date:   2023-06-25 21:42:57 +0200
 ---

-This is a first temporary post as a placeholder until the real first post has finished being written :)
+This is a first temporary post as a placeholder until the real first post has finished being written.

+Here's a math formula:

+$$
+\angle AC = \angle AB + \angle BC
+$$

 ```c++
 #include <bits/stdc++.h>